Breastmilk oversupply and breast engorgement: getting help

-- Warm your breasts with a warm cloth before breastfeeding to help your let-down.
+- Warm your breasts with a warm cloth for a few minutes before breastfeeding to help your let-down.

 - Hand-express a little milk or try reverse pressure softening before starting the feed.
 This can help your baby attach more easily.
 Make sure baby attaches well.

 - Massage your breast gently while breastfeeding.

 - Vary breastfeeding positions.
 For example, you could try the cradle hold at one feed, and the football hold at the next.

 - After breastfeeding, place an ice-pack wrapped in cloth on your breast to relieve pain and swelling.
 Some mothers find that it helps to put chilled cabbage leaves over their breasts.